smaugustine/Taammera-Maryam/_miracles/synaxary/5-8_sane.md

 ---
-title: "8 Sane: How Christ Caused a Miraculous Spring of Water in Musturud"
+title: "How Christ Caused a Miraculous Spring of Water in Musturud (8 Sane)"
 pemm: 40
 clavis: 3670
 people: [Joseph, Jesus Christ, Salome]